shivajiva101/sban/README.md

 You can import a server's previous ban history from xban2's xban.db file or from Minetest's ipban.txt file.

-This is an intensive process that will cause server lag, so it's recommended you perform this on a local instance and copy the database to the server before starting with the sban mod installed.
+This is an intensive process that will cause lag, so it's recommended you perform this on a local instance and copy the database to the server before starting with the sban mod installed.